Donald Barthelme: Writing

 In 1961 he became director of the Contemporary Arts Museum Houston; he published his first short story the same year.
 His New Yorker publication, "L'Lapse", a parody of Michelangelo Antonioni's film L'Eclisse (The Eclipse), followed in 1963.
 The magazine would go on to publish much of Barthelme's early output, including such now-famous stories as "Me and Miss Mandible", the tale of a 35-year-old sent to elementary school by either a clerical error, failing at his job as an insurance adjuster, or failing in his marriage.
 Written in October 1960, it was the first of his stories to be published.
 "A Shower of Gold", another early short story, portrays a sculptor who agrees to appear on the existentialist game show Who Am I?
 In 1964, Barthelme collected his early stories in Come Back, Dr. Caligari, for which he received considerable critical acclaim as an innovator of the short story form.
-His style—fictional and popular figures in absurd situations, e.g., the Batman-inspired "The Joker's Greatest Triumph" (Note: A parody of a comic book story with the same name, written by Bill Finger, penciled by Sheldon Moldoff, and inked by Charles Paris, published in Batman #148 (DC Comics, June 1962).)—spawned a number of imitators and would help to define the next several decades of short fiction.
+His style—fictional and popular figures in absurd situations, e.g., the Batman-inspired "The Joker's Greatest Triumph" (Note: A parody of a comic book story with the same name, written by Bill Finger, penciled by Sheldon Moldoff, and inked by Charles Paris, published in Batman #148 (DC Comics, June 1962).)—spawned a number of imitators and helped to define the next several decades of short fiction.

 Barthelme continued his success in the short story form with Unspeakable Practices, Unnatural Acts (1968).
 One widely anthologized story from this collection, "The Balloon", appears to reflect on Barthelme's intentions as an artist.
 The narrator inflates a giant, irregular balloon over most of Manhattan, causing widely divergent reactions in the populace.
 Children play across its top, enjoying it literally on a surface level; adults attempt to read meaning into it but are baffled by its ever-changing shape; the authorities attempt to destroy it but fail.
 In the final paragraph, the reader learns that the narrator has inflated the balloon for purely personal reasons, and he sees no intrinsic meaning in the balloon itself.
 Other notable stories from this collection include "The Indian Uprising", a mad collage of a Comanche attack on a modern city, and "Robert Kennedy Saved From Drowning", a series of vignettes showing the difficulties of truly knowing a public figure.
 The latter story appeared in print only two months before Robert F. Kennedy's 1968 assassination.

-Barthelme would go on to write over a hundred more short stories, first collected in City Life (1970), Sadness (1972), Amateurs (1976), Great Days (1979), and Overnight to Many Distant Cities (1983).
+Barthelme went on to write over a hundred more short stories, first collected in City Life (1970), Sadness (1972), Amateurs (1976), Great Days (1979), and Overnight to Many Distant Cities (1983).
 Many of these stories were later reprinted and slightly revised for the collections Sixty Stories (1981), Forty Stories (1987), and posthumously, Flying to America (2007).
 Though primarily known for these stories, Barthelme also produced four novels: Snow White (1967), The Dead Father (1975), Paradise (1986), and The King (1990, posthumous).